btmartin721/ClineHelpR/README.md

 2. If alpha or beta falls outside the quantile interval: qn / 2 and (1 - qn) / 2.
 This one is more conservative.

-3. If both are TRUE.
+3. If both 1. and 2. are TRUE.
 This is the most conservative one.

 qn can be adjusted.
 The default is 0.975 as the upper interval bound.
 If you set the qn parameter to 0.95, the interval will be 0.95 / 2 and (1 - 0.95) / 2.